 Mershon Center Residency Competition

-For a general understanding of Mershon's mission and funding goals, please review the overview of Mershon funding on our website.
+For a general understanding of Mershon's mission, funding goals, and categories of funding, please review the overview of Mershon funding on our website

 Scope and eligibility

 A residency should benefit both Mershon and the resident.
 While there will normally be a programming component (talks, film screening, etc.), the primary purpose is intellectual exchange.
 For example, a practitioner in peacebuilding might take a mini-sabbatical to talk with academics and read recent scholarship.
-In return, they might give a seminar on their practice and a workshop for students interested in NGO careers, or advise PhD students planning fieldwork.
+In return, they might give a seminar on their practice, conduct a workshop for students interested in NGO careers, and mentor a PhD student planning fieldwork.
 The seminar could lead to a publication or broadcast allowing them to synthesize the learning from their career for others.

 Because this competition is a new experiment, we strongly urge prior consultation, especially for longer residencies.
-Mershon cannot offer salary replacement, full fellowships, or office space for long-term visitors (note, however, our postdoc program, with the next round in 2024-2025), but are interested in discussing what would make a visit feasible, recognizing the different circumstances of tenured scholars in the US, international visitors, community practitioners, and so on.
+Mershon cannot offer salary replacement, full fellowships, or office space for long-term visitors (note, however, our postdoc program, with the current applications due on January 15, 2024).
+But we are open to discussing what would make a visit feasible, recognizing the different circumstances of tenured scholars in the US, international visitors, community practitioners, and so on.

 Proposals must contain the following items:

-- Itemized budget (available below).
-Please explain where any additional needed funding will come from.
+3. Itemized budget (available below).
+Please explain where any additional funding needed will come from.

 Applications will be reviewed by a multidisciplinary faculty committee.
 Applicants may be invited to discuss the project and budget with the committee and, in some cases, to revise and resubmit.
-Applicants will receive an initial response by May 5, and revise-resubmits will be due by May 31.
-Funds will be available for a full academic year with any extension to be approved on an as-needed basis.
+Applicants will receive an initial response by November 1, and revise-resubmits will be due by December 1.
+Funds will be available for a full academic year, beginning in May 2024, with any extension requiring approval.
 (Unused funds will be swept unless there are special circumstances for an exception.)
 Any event dates must be approved by the Mershon Center in coordination with the rest of the annual schedule.

 Criteria for evaluation include

-- The viability of the proposed plan, including the evidence of interest, the suitability of the budget, and the feasibility of the plan of activities
+• The viability of the proposed plan, including the evidence of interest, the host PI's commitment to supporting the residency, the suitability of the budget, and the feasibility of the plan of activities

-Recipients of Mershon grants are expected to participate in the life of the Mershon Center, both informally and formally.
+Faculty grantees become Research Associates of the Mershon Center and are expected to participate in its intellectual life.
 Collegiality and curiosity, objectified by a reasonable level of showing up, are essential to cross-disciplinary learning.
-In proportion to the support given, affiliates are also called upon for specific forms of service, taking their schedules into account.
-We hope, of course, that grantees will remain engaged with Mershon after the granting period and will continue to collaborate with us.
+In proportion to the support given, associates are also called upon for specific forms of service, taking their schedules into account.
+(For example, you might be called to serve on a grant review committee or respond to a student presentation.)
+Mershon grantees are invited to retain their affiliation with Mershon after the granting period and to continue to collaborate with us.

 Residents will commit to the plan of activities specified in the proposal, and it is hoped that they will engage with Mershon more broadly, to a level that is reasonable in relation to their commitments and the length of their stay.